Aerlinger/ETF_NetAssetValue/README.md

 #### Stocks: A Stock is a *type of* security
 #### Components: Defines attributes which define the relationship between ETF and stock (weighting, etc...)

-####Assumptions:
+#### Notes:
  ETFs and Stocks have an interesting relationship.
 An ETF can have many stocks, and a stock can belong to many ETFs.
 The relationship between them is itself an entity that is described by component (An etf has many stocks through component and vice-versa).

+#### File format assumptions:
+ * Files are in .CSV (comma separated values) format.
+ * Column names are all on the first row.
+ * Column names have the same names across different files (order doesn't matter)
+ * Each ETF/Stock/Bond can be uniquely identified by one attribute such as the stock ticker (e.x.
+'GLD', 'BAC', etc...)

 ### ETF:
   1. Sponsor